opensoars/f_/readme.md

 Asynchronous Node.js made easy and fun!

-Working on 100% coverage, it's the priority at the moment.
+Working on 100% coverage, lack of time ATM (unfortunately).

 ---